 In 2015, the world’s governments signed up to the Paris Agreement committing to reduce carbon emissions.
 However, a recent report by the UN Environment Programme shows that globally, we are on track to produce more than double the amount of coal, oil and gas by 2030 than we can burn if we are to limit global warming by 1.5C.
 So more needs to be done.

 Fossil fuel companies remain huge polluters, producing and selling fossil fuel products while scientists say we need a mass switch to renewable energy and efficiency.
-Right now, BP is spending millions on an advertising campaign about its low-carbon energy and cleaner natural gas.
-While its advertising focuses on clean energy, in reality, more than 96% of BP’s annual expenditure is still on oil and gas.
-And we know that this is not just BP, it’s an industry-wide problem.
+In 2019, BP spent millions on an advertising campaign about its low-carbon energy and cleaner natural gas.
+While its advertising focused on clean energy, in reality, more than 96% of BP’s annual expenditure is still on oil and gas.
+And it is definitely not just BP – it’s an industry-wide problem.

-That’s why we’ve lodged a complaint with the UK National Contact Point about BP’s adverts.
-We’ve also launched a campaign calling for a ban on fossil fuel advertising unless it comes with a tobacco-style health warning.
-Because the public should know #TheWholeTruth about fossil fuels.
+That’s why, in December of 2019, we lodged a complaint with the UK National Contact Point about BP’s adverts.
+We also launched a campaign calling for a ban on fossil fuel advertising unless it comes with a tobacco-style health warning.
+Because the public should know the whole truth about fossil fuels.